datolya/rustify-your-projects/_includes/article.md

 ```
 ruff check .
 ```
+Similar to uv, testing this run on a large repository consumed `0.019` secs. <br>
+Comparing it against another linter like flake8: `4.917` secs. <br>

+... once again, there's a clear advantage of siding with ruff.
+This is not to say it already possesses every functionality the alternatives do, but being so performant for such a young tool, it's making waves in software development.

 To exclude single lines from the checks, use: `# noqa` <br>
 To fix detected errors automatically, use: `ruff check . --fix`